akudemy/about/README.md

 I'm here help you achieve your goal, with the resources I have available.

 ## What qualifications do I need?
 None.
-Contact me if you're serious about achieveing your goal, it doesn't matter if you don't have enough experience.
+Contact me, it doesn't matter if you don't have enough experience.

 It will simply take longer if you're not a professional, haven't gone to university, or haven't got past "Hello, World!", but we'll have a path for you.
 See the "how long does it take" section, above.

+I will however refuse to help you if I think your goal is to waste my time or cause distress.
+You are not automatically entitled to join this community.

 ## How do I get started?